rockstor/rockstor-doc/interface/docker-based-rock-ons/plex-media-server.rst

 share and all recorded TV Shows in another one.
 However, it is not uncommon for all of a Plex Media Server's data to reside on a single share.

 .. note::
-    shares are **not** the same as the libraries within Plex, i.e., there can be multiple Plex libraries on a single Rockstor Share by using different directories within that Share.
+    Shares are **not** the same as the libraries within Plex, i.e., there can be multiple Plex libraries on a single Rockstor Share by using different directories within that Share.
     The Libraries are configured from within the :ref:`plex_ui` and represent how the Plex Server organizes and shares the media.